Stability and instability of solitary waves in fractional generalized KdV equation in all dimensions: Introduction

 with $Q \equiv Q_1$ solving \eqref{EQ:groundState} with $c=1$.
 The equation \eqref{EQ:groundState} has many solutions, the one which is relevant to the traveling solitary waves is a non-trivial, positive, radial $H^{\frac{\alpha}{2}}$ (thus, vanishing at infinity) solution called a ``ground state".
 The existence of ground state solutions (via minimization of a certain functional) goes back to the work of Weinstein \cite{W87}, \cite{W83}, Albert, Bona and Saut \cite{ABS1997}, see also Strauss \cite{S77} and Beresticky and Lions \cite{BL83}.
 The uniqueness in the fractional case of $\alpha$ (and decay properties) were obtained by Frank and Lenzmann in \cite{FL2013} for the $1d$ case and by Frank, Lenzmann and Silvestre in \cite{FLS2016} in higher dimensions (see also \cite{Maris2002} for the uniqueness when $\alpha=1$ in dimension $d=2$ and Kwong \cite{Kw1989} for $\alpha=2$ and references therein to prior work).
 For brevity of the introduction, we provide a more detailed discussion about the ground state in Section \ref{sectionPrelimDecay}.

-In this work, we investigate stability and instability properties of solitary wave solutions to the equation \eqref{EQ:fKdV} in subcritical and supercritical regimes, in {\it any} spatial dimension.
-We analyse these properties according to the critical scaling index \eqref{CritiInd}, which depends on the nonlinearity $m$, the dispersion parameter $\alpha$, and the dimension $d\geq 1$.
-More precisely, in the subcritical case, $1<m<\frac{2\alpha}{d}+1$, we show the orbital stability of solitary waves, and in the supercritical case, $\frac{2\alpha}{d}+1<m<m^{\ast}$, we obtain their instability.
+In this work, we investigate {\it stability} and {\it instability} of solitary wave solutions to the equation \eqref{EQ:fKdV} in {\it subcritical} and {\it supercritical} regimes, in {\it any} spatial dimension.
+We analyze these (in)stability properties according to the critical scaling index $s_c$ \eqref{CritiInd}, which depends on the nonlinearity $m$, the dispersion parameter $\alpha$, and the dimension $d\geq 1$.
+More precisely, in the subcritical case, $1<m<\frac{2\alpha}{d}+1$, we show the {\it orbital stability} of solitary waves, and in the supercritical case, $\frac{2\alpha}{d}+1<m<m_{\ast}$ (for definition of $m_{\ast}$ see \eqref{defcritm} below), we prove their instability, providing an example of data which shows the instability.
+We emphasize that the construction of the unstable solution is new in the nonlocal dispersion case, where we invent several approaches to handle nonlocal differential operators.
+The proof of stability relies on Albert's method based on concentration compactness and extra handling of nonlocal operators as well.
+Before providing further details and comments, we give notation and definitions.

 We begin with the definition of orbital stability and then instability.
 For a fixed $c>0$ and a given $\omega>0$, we define a neighborhood (or ``tube") of radius $\omega$ around $Q_c$ (modulo translation) by